-- Commercial OSSM systems are classified by Council as OSSM systems with capacities above 10 EP but less than 2,500 EP.
-These systems typically service unsewered holiday accommodation premises, and other unsewered commercial premises such as restaurants, cafes, and processing facilities.
-The wastewater from some of these premises is of a higher strength than 'domestic wastewater' served by standard OSSM systems. - If a commercial OSSM system is proposed, then the following assessment steps and information is to be included in the OSSM Approval to Install Application (OSSM Design Report). - 3.
-Conduct a desktop study, refer to soil maps, drinking water catchment maps, Rous County Council On-Site Wastewater Management Guidelines, soil stability and climate data etc. Ensure documents are referenced if applicable - 4.
-Determine the effluent quality required to achieve development objectives (ie reuse or landscape subsurface irrigation).
-Effluent quality is to be based on several factors eg the intended end use of the effluent, method of applying the effluent to the land, is recycled water used for particular plumbing fixtures, site constraints, receiving environment, sensitive area (oyster aquaculture farming), drinking water catchment area, high groundwater table, soil types, slope, separation distance from registered groundwater bore location, drinking water supply source, buffers from site features etc. State how you determined the level of effluent quality needed for the development and provide supporting information/documentation (for example, risk assessment method) - 5.
-Nominate the type of OSSM system that can treat the maximum quantity and quality of wastewater generated and achieve the effluent standard required - 6.
-Provide documentation to support that the nominated OSSM system can treat the wastewater strength and volumes generated and achieve the effluent quality standard required, for example include any state government (or equivalent) certificate of accreditation, standards and/or water marks for manufactured components.
-Design certification is required from a Wastewater Consultant or registered Professional Engineer.
-The applicant/owner may be required to conduct an in-situ effluent quality validation and verification accreditation monitoring program (for example, refer to Part 7 of NSW Guidelines for Management of Private Recycled Water Schemes, for guidance on this process)
+Commercial OSSM systems are classified by Council as non-residential OSSM systems with capacities above 10 EP but less than 2,500 EP.
+These systems typically service unsewered holiday accommodation premises, and other unsewered commercial premises such as restaurants, cafes, schools, and processing facilities.

+If a commercial OSSM system is proposed, then the following assessment steps and information is to be included in the OSSM Approval to Install Application (OSSM Design Report).

+- Conduct a desktop study, refer to soil maps, drinking water catchment maps, Rous County Council On-Site Wastewater Management Guidelines, soil stability and climate data etc. Ensure documents are referenced if applicable - Determine the influent quality: The wastewater from some non-residential sources is of a different quality than 'domestic wastewater' served by standard OSSM systems and as such is important in designing a system appropriate for the quality of waste water generated. - 3.
+Determine the effluent quality required to achieve development objectives (i.e. reuse or landscape subsurface irrigation).
+Effluent quality is to be based on several factors e.g. the intended end use of the effluent, method of applying the effluent to the land, is recycled water used for particular plumbing fixtures, site constraints, receiving environment, sensitive area (oyster aquaculture farming), drinking water catchment area, high groundwater table, soil types, slope, separation distance from registered groundwater bore location, drinking water supply source, buffers from site features etc.

+State how you determined the level of effluent quality needed for the development and provide supporting information/documentation (for example, risk assessment method).